stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 case, and who conferred at length in the now unused library of their young patient, examining what books and papers of his were left in order to gain some further notion of his habitual mental cast.
-After scanning this material and examining the ominous note to Willett they all agreed that Charles Ward&rsquo;s studies had been enough to unseat or at least to warp any ordinary intellect, and wished most heartily that they could see his more intimate volumes and documents; but this latter they knew they could do, if at all, only after a scene at the bungalow itself.
+After scanning this material and examining the ominous note to Willett they all agreed that Charles Ward's studies had been enough to unseat or at least to warp any ordinary intellect, and wished most heartily that they could see his more intimate volumes and documents; but this latter they knew they could do, if at all, only after a scene at the bungalow itself.
 Willett now reviewed the whole case with febrile energy; it being at this time that he obtained the statements of the